santoshsmalagi/CPP/Part I - The Basics/Programming-Paradigms.md

 # Procedural (Imperative) Paradigm
 * **Characteristics**
-  * The problem is broken down into smaller parts, implemented as a sequence of instructions which are logically grouped together in the form of functions or sub-modules
+  * The problem is broken down into smaller parts, implemented as a sequence of instructions logically grouped together in the form of functions or sub-modules
-  * Data (often shared between functions) is organized in the form of data structures
+  * Data (often shared between functions) is organized in the form of data structures, functions operate and modify this data
-  * Functions have hooks - defined interfaces for data access, and modify or operate on this data.
-This data can be passed on to other functions for further processing.
+  * Functions pass data between each other using defined interfactes (i.e. parameters)
   * Sequence of operations is repeated till the intended goal is achieved
   * Emphasis is on the procedure or algorithm (way of doing things)
   * Employs top-down approach to program design
+  * There is no explicit relationship between the functions and data structures - to solve a problem we choose a data structure a appropriate function to process it
 * **Drawbacks**
   * Global data moves freely around the system, and hence is vulnerable to change
-  * A revision of a data structure must reflect across all functions which make use of this data
+  * A revision of a data structure must reflect across all functions which make use this data structure
-  * There is no explicit relationship between the functions and data structures, to solve a problem, we need to choose the data structure and then go and find the appropriate function(s) to be applied to it.

 # Object-Oriented Programming Paradigm
 * **Characteristics**
-  * The functions that can be applied to a particular type of data structure are packaged with the data - this package is referred to as an *object*
+  * Data structures and thier associated functions are packaged to form *objects* - *data encapsulation*
-  * Multiple copies or instances of same object type store data in their respective memory partitions, and all objects of the same type share the functions
+    * Objects of the same type store data in their respective memory partitions, and share the associated functions
-  * Data does not flow freely in the system since it is only accessible by the functions associated with that object type, in this way it is protected from accidental modification - i.e. data is hidden (data encapsulation)
+  * Data does not flow freely in the system, it is only accessible by the functions associated with it, in this way it is protected from accidental modification - *data hiding*
-  * Objects communicate with each other via functions (message passing)
+  * Objects of different types interact with each other via functions by sending messages - *message passing*
+  * It suffices to know the message type and expected response without having to know the internal details of each other's functions or data - *data abstraction*
+  * A programming poblem is solved by creating objects (data + associated functions) and as a sequence of interactions between objects of different types
   * Emphasis is on the data rather than the procedure
   * Employs bottom-up approach to program design

 ## Basic concepts of OOP:
 * **Objects**
   * Basic runtime entities in an object oriented system
   * Programming problems analyzed in terms of the objects and nature of the communication between them
   * Occupy memory and have an associated address
-  * Objects interact by sending messages to each other, without having to know the internal details of each other's code or data

   * Suffices to know the type of message or response accepted
 * **Classes**
   * The data and the associated functions can be grouped together and made a *user-defined* type using a class